Home » Portfolio » XQ Analysis Methodology Design

 Solution

 Drawing on a variety of UX audit methodologies I’ve used during my career, I developed a scoring system that assigned scores on a scale of 1-5 based on how frequently a variety of statements were true.
 Numerical scores play well with clients and tell a strong story.
-Working with a strategic analyst, I built a spreadsheet that calculated the score automatically.
+Working with a data analyst, I built a spreadsheet that calculated the score automatically.

 It was important that this audit avoid blind spots that many other audit formats have, particularly around identifying bias and micro aggressions within interfaces.
 The audit covers Nielsen’s heuristics, WCAG 2.1 guidelines, content best practices, brand identity and technical implementation.